Haymooed/MarketDex-PackagesV2/README.md

+> [!IMPORTANT]
+> Cancelled development - no more support for errors ect

 # 🧩 BallsDex Packages

 A collection of community-made **BallsDex packages** that expand gameplay and add new mechanics, events, and collectible systems.